Politecnico-Open-unix-Labs/SlidesTemplatePOuL/README.md

 SlidesTemplatePOuL
 ==================

-A Lyx Template for creating POuL presentations :)
+A recommended LyX 2.1 Template for creating POuL presentations :)

+Also available for LyX 2.0.x